Are you wondering what is gluten-free pizza?

 Gluten is exclusively found in wheat and only in wheat products.

-Gluten is one of the essential structure-building proteins and is responsible for a significant portion of the appealing quality and structure wheat-based products possess.
+Gluten is an essential structure-building protein responsible for a significant portion of the appealing quality and structure wheat-based products possess.

 Because of its one-of-a-kind viscoelastic properties, manufacturing gluten-free dough that is of equivalent quality and has comparable structural characteristics is challenging.

 Gluten-Free pizza does not include more than 20 parts per million of the protein gluten and does not use wheat flour.